vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-07-base-case-for-empty-collections.md

 ...
 ```

-And here the question arises: what is the base case?
-Should I return `true` or `false`?
+One way to reason about it is to start with the above-mentioned method and consider how it should work for smaller collections.

-Start with the implied contract of the abovementioned method, i.e. if the method returns true for a given collection, then removing an element from this collection should not change the result.
+> If the method returns `true` for a given collection, then removing an element from this collection should not change the result.

-Indeed, if `same(Lists.of(a, b, c))` returns true, then `same(Lists.of(a, b))` should also return true, and by continuation `same(Collections.emptyList())` should also return true.
-Why is that important?
-Because a logically sound API is easier to work with.
+For example, if `same(Lists.of(a, b, c))` returns `true`, then `same(Lists.of(a, b))` should also return `true`, and by continuation `same(Collections.emptyList())` should also return `true`.
+This is important because a logically sound API is easier to work with.

-Method contracts usually make a great addition to documentation and provide you with a multutude of scenarions to be covered with unit tests.
+Such method contracts usually make a great addition to documentation and provide you with a multitude of scenarios to be covered with unit tests.